What is the course format?

-You can complete the Master of Arts in clinical mental health counseling program completely online or opt for a residential experience, which includes face-to-face classes.
-Face-to-face classes take place on our Huntington, Indiana, campus.
-All students, including online students, are required to attend a one-time three-day intensive.
+You can complete the Master of Arts in clinical mental health counseling program predominantly online.
+Each course lasts 7 weeks and offers a combination of self-directed study and synchronous online sessions.
+Students are required to attend a one-time three-day intensive.
 The intensive meets on our Huntington campus in late August prior to the fall semester.

 Does the counseling program run on a semester schedule?